-Almost one in 10 Canadians has diabetes, and millions more adults are considered pre-diabetic.
-That means their blood sugar is higher than it should be, and so are their odds of developing this disease.
-The rate of diabetes in this country is rising quickly.
-But many of the risk factors for diabetes, including heavy weight, high blood pressure, and high cholesterol, can be reduced by choosing a healthier overall diet.
+Almost one in 3 Canadians has diabetes or prediabetes, according to Diabetes Canada.
+For the millions of people living with prediabetes, this means their blood sugar is higher than it should be, and so are their odds of developing this disease.
+While the rate of diabetes in this country is rising quickly, many of the risk factors, including heavy weight, high blood pressure, and high cholesterol, can be reduced by choosing a healthier overall diet.

 Certain foods are particularly helpful in giving you more control over the condition – or avoiding diabetes altogether.

 Just a half-cup of lentils will give you almost eight grams of fibre.
 That’s more than you’d get from two cups of brown rice.
 Fibre is a true friend, because it can actually lower your blood glucose level – as well as your bad cholesterol – while making you feel full.
 Insoluble fibre in particular seems to lower the risk of diabetes.
 This past April, researchers at the University of Guelph reported on the difference it makes to blood sugar when you replace just half your potatoes or rice with lentils.
 (Hint: It’s significant.)
 Lentils are also a protein food, with a three-quarter cup serving providing the same amount of protein as a five-ounce steak!

 If you’re eating to prevent or control diabetes, get to know the glycemic index (GI).
 Foods with a lower GI won’t spike your blood sugar as much as those that are higher on the scale.
 Stick with these, and you can reduce your likelihood of developing diabetes, or reduce complications if you already have the disease.
 Not only are apples a low-GI fruit, they offer plenty of fibre and flavonoids.
 (Don’t peel the skin!)
 An apple a day may literally keep the insulin away: Research from the Women’s Health Study in the U.S. suggests that eating apples regularly may be protective against diabetes.